ibm-cloud-docs/enterprise-management/iam-act.md

 If an assignment fails, use the `action-control-assigment-update` method to retry.
 {: tip}

-## Retrieving versions of action control template by using CLI
+## Retrieving versions of the action control template by using the CLI
 {: #retrieve-version-act-cli}
 {: cli}